"Working like the devil for the Lord! - Anon

 legitimately conflate the two.
 When you understand the Gospel, you

-realize you are working for yourself and mankind, and don't relate to it
+realize you are working for not only mankind but for YOURSELF, and don't relate to it

 as working for the Lord at all!
 The motivation does NOT come from